jsonnen2/Data-Mining/README.md

 ## File structure:

+- **`eval_on_test_set.py`**
+    Evaluation on the test set across my 3 different groups of experiments.
+I ran KNN to predict hours played, Random Forest to predict hours played, and Random Forest to predict recommendation.
 - **run_knn.py**
     This file runs my K Nearest Neighbors classifier on my data using several feature subsets, target discretization methods, and hyperparameter choices.
     The script will generate _log files which stores data about classifier performance compared with the majority classifier.
 - **run_random_forest.py**
-    Same functionality of ./final_repo/run_knn.py but uses sklearn's random forest to classify.
+    Same functionality of run_knn.py but uses sklearn's random forest to classify.
     Also pulls sklearn metrics, which I will be using going forward.
 Saved in a standard format to my _log folder.
 - **log_analyze.py**